 • Caring for a family member with a disability

 Using an equity-led process, CRIW’s two-phase initiative will build self-determination, shift power, and reimagine systems with refugee women at the center.
-This project will leverage CRIW’s successful experiences in community-led programming and cross-sector partnerships to create a model of what's possible when those most impacted shape the systems meant to serve them that can inform future work with other underserved communities to reduce disparities and promote well-being.
+This project will leverage CRIW’s successful experiences in community-led programming and cross-sector partnerships to create a model of what's possible when those most impacted shape the systems meant to serve them.
+This project will inform future work with diverse underserved communities to reduce disparities and promote well-being.

 Stay Up to Date